 The first secret to a fluffy vegan gnocchi is dryness.
 Yeah, I know that sounds weird, but it’s true.

 The more moisture your potatoes have, the more flour you’ll have to add to your dough.
 Which results in a heaver and more dense gnocchi.
-Gnocchi should be light and fluffy!
+Vegan gnocchi should be light and fluffy!

 So, opt to bake your potatoes rather than boil them.
 Yes, it will take more time but it’s totally worth it.
 Plus, you can sprinkle a bit of salt on the potatoes before popping them into the oven to draw about a bit more moisture.